MicrosoftDocs/ATADocs/ATPDocs/vpn-integration-install-step.md

 To configure VPN data in ATP:

-1. In the Azure ATP console, click on the configuration cog and then **VPN**.
+1. In the Azure ATP workspace portal, click on the configuration cog and then **VPN**.

 2. Turn on **Radius Accounting**, and type the **Shared Secret** you configured previously on your RRAS VPN Server.
 Then click **Save**.